 Jesus' Hand on a Stick... you've taped a large glove on a long stick that Jesus can reach out with.
 How does God reach out to us?
 What are Jesus' hands in our lives?
 What do we have to 'grab onto' so we don't feel alone?

 Boat Ladder... this can be as simple as a big knotted rope.
 How does the church welcome and help others get into its boat?
 What are some of the "knots" we can grip on when Jesus brings us here?
-This wasn't in the story, but tell them it's a new metaphor for how we in the church help other 'get' here.
+This wasn't in the story, but tell them it's a new metaphor for how we in the church help others 'get' here.

-Several Cups of Water... these were extra kids who needed props, so we quickly improvised, but as it turned out EVERYONE want to toss water into Peter's face, and we had picked the right kids to take it!
+Several Cups of Water... these were extra kids who needed props, so we quickly improvised, but as it turned out EVERYONE wants to toss water into Peter's face, and we had picked the right kids to take it!
 Before tossing the water at Peter, the kids had to come up with something to say that was "rude" about the church and why someone would want to go there (or be in that boat).
 "Stupid bunch of fairytales" ..."Fake people dressing up to impress others".
 "Boring".
-It was both fun and poignant, because the kids started to feel sorry for the kids who was suffering all these slights.
+It was both fun and poignant because the kids started to feel sorry for the kids who were suffering all these slights.

 WALK THROUGH THE STORY AGAIN, this time letting the PROPS DO THEIR THING, pausing and talking to them to ask "what they represent".